Ballon d'Or Odds: Who Will Win The Award In 2024?

 There is no Neymar or Messi in the PSG squad now and the Champions League remains the club’s ultimate ambition.

 Mbappe has already won the World Cup with France, but that triumph earned him the 2018 Kopa Trophy.

-At 24 and with the previous generation of big guns now out of the way, the path looked smooth for Mbappe to finally win this gong.
+At 25 years of age and with the previous generation of big guns now out of the way, the path looked smooth for Mbappe to finally win this gong.
 But then Bellingham came along.

 Mbappe cannot outshine the Englishman for prowess on the domestic front as winning La Liga is considered a bigger achievement than steamrolling Ligue 1 once again.

-But football betting sites have Mbappe smartly priced at 5.0 and realistically this is a toss-up between Mbappe’s France and Bellingham’s England, and how their countries fare at Euro 2024.
+But football betting sites have Mbappe smartly priced at 4.5 and realistically this could be a toss-up between Mbappe’s France and Bellingham’s England, and how their countries fare at Euro 2024.